 MeSH enables the extraction of broader meaning from the gene lists and is expected to become an exhaustive annotation resource for over-representation analysis (ORA).
 Tsuyuzaki K. et. al. developed an original MeSH ORA framework composed of six types of R/Bioconductor packages.
 Using our framework, users can easily conduct MeSH ORA.
 By utilizing the enriched MeSH terms, related PubMed documents can be retrieved and saved on local machines within this framework.

-Bayes Linux and Cloud Computing: Bioinformatics AnalYsis Environment System on your cloud system.
+Bayes Linux and HPC on Cloud: Bioinformatics AnalYsis Environment System on your cloud system.

 The research project provides you a virtual machine and its chef recipes for bioinformatics analysis.
 The machine can work on your personal computer, private, and public cloud.
 Ishii M and Matsushima A. et al. provide Linux distribution and its virtual machine image with various bioinformatics tools (Debian-med and R/Bioconductor), pipeline manager (Galaxy).
 We also provide recipes and cookbook to establish data analysis environment by BioDevOps technologies.